Logahoric Higgs Torsors for a Complex Reductive Group

-where $\langle \boldsymbol\theta, \kappa \rangle:=\sum_{x\in D} \langle \theta_x, \kappa \rangle$. \end{defn}
+where $\langle \boldsymbol\theta, \chi \rangle:=\sum_{x\in D} \langle \theta_x, \chi \rangle$. \end{defn}

-We introduce the following notion of stability for parahoric $\mathcal{G}_{\boldsymbol\theta}$-torsors inspired by the works of A. Ramanathan \cite{Rama19961,Rama19962} on the construction of moduli spaces of semistable principal $G$-bundles over a projective nonsingular irreducible complex curve.
+We introduce the following notion of stability for parahoric $\mathcal{G}_{\boldsymbol\theta}$-torsors inspired by the works of Ramanathan (\cite[Lemma 2.1]{Rama1975} as well as \cite{Rama19961,Rama19962}) on the construction of moduli spaces of semistable $G$-bundles on a projective nonsingular irreducible complex curve.